Sarah Harmer: Career

 Her fourth album, I'm a Mountain, was released in Canada in November 2005 and in the United States in February 2006.
 It was nominated for the 2006 Polaris Music Prize, a jury-selected $20,000 cash prize for the Canadian album of the year.
+Also in 2005 she had an acting role in Anita Doron's film The End of Silence.

 Harmer has also appeared as a guest vocalist on albums by other artists, including Blue Rodeo, Great Big Sea, Rheostatics, Bruce Cockburn, Luther Wright and the Wrongs, Loomer, Skydiggers, The Weakerthans, Neko Case, Great Lake Swimmers, The Tragically Hip and Bob Wiseman.

 In February 2007, Harmer received three Juno Award nominations.
 I'm a Mountain was nominated for Best Adult Alternative Album and her DVD Escarpment Blues won the JUNO Award for Best Music DVD.
 Harmer herself was also nominated for Songwriter of the Year for her work on "I Am Aglow", "Oleander" and "Escarpment Blues".

 In 2010, Harmer released a fifth album, Oh Little Fire, which was nominated for three Juno Awards.
 The album signaled a shift toward a more rock-based sound.

 In 2011, Harmer participated in the National Parks Project, visiting British Columbia's Gwaii Haanas National Park Reserve and Haida Heritage Site with Bry Webb, Jim Guthrie and filmmaker Scott Smith.
 She was also commissioned by CBC Radio 2 to write an original campfire song for the network.

 On August 19, 2016, Harmer and Jim Creeggan appeared on CBC Radio's Q to perform a live cover of The Tragically Hip's "Morning Moon".
 That year Harmer also performed at the Edmonton Folk Music Festival.

 In 2018, Harmer contributed the song "Just Get Here" to the compilation album The Al Purdy Songbook.
 In the same year, she performed at the Juno Awards of 2018 in a tribute to the late Gord Downie, performing a medley of "Introduce Yerself" and "Bobcaygeon" in collaboration with Dallas Green and Kevin Hearn.

 Her newest album, Are You Gone, was released in February 2020 on Arts & Crafts.
 It was longlisted for the 2020 Polaris Music Prize, and nominated for Best Adult Alternative Album at the Juno Awards of 2021.